-Our department offers two combined undergraduate majors in global public health -- with nutrition and dietetics and with food studies.
+Our department offers two combined undergraduate majors in global public health – with nutrition and dietetics and with food studies.
 The aim of these programs is to provide students with broad knowledge of some of the important issues in public health in combination with studies in either nutrition or food.
-We also offer a minor in public health and policy.

 Public health is a broad social enterprise.
 The field of public health is concerned with protecting, promoting and improving the health and well-being of populations, particularly those most vulnerable in today’s society.

 Public health draws on an interdisciplinary approach to solving problems to extend the benefits of current knowledge in ways that will have the maximum impact on the health status of a population.

 With social justice as the foundation of public health, those who study and practice in this field are concerned with the many conditions that influence health and well-being, including social, economic, political and medical care factors.

 Those engaged in this field are concerned with questions as diverse as:

 - What is the best way to reduce deaths from malaria in sub-Saharan Africa?

 - What can governmental and non-governmental agencies do to improve the safety of the nation’s food supply?

 - How can tobacco consumption be reduced worldwide?

 - What types of strategies can be put in place in schools, neighborhoods and communities to reduce violence?